PierreSachot/Internship-Reports/Pierre Sachot - week 4.md

 # Pierre Sachot internship report week 4

-This week I worked with Yannick on fixing the CDT CSourceNotFoundEditor problem which was our unwanted error message that Eclipse CDT does not stop to show when users were using debugger and jump into a function which was in an other project file.
+This week I worked with Yannick on fixing the CDT CSourceNotFoundEditor problem - the unwanted error message that Eclipse CDT shows when users are running the debugger and jumping into a function which was in an other project file.

 ## Context:
 When Eclipse CDT users user were running the debugger on the C Project, a window was opening on screen.
 This window was both alarming in appearance and obtrusive.